General terms and conditions

 Applicable professional and conduct rules, WWFT and GDPR

-2. When carrying out the assignment, MAES Notary will also comply with the provisions of the Money Laundering and Terrorist Financing (Prevention) Act (Wwft).
-In this regard, MAES Notary is obligated to conduct client due diligence, which includes, among other things, establishing and verifying identity.
-Furthermore, MAES Notary may be obligated, under this law, to report unusual situations or transactions to the Financial Intelligence Unit Netherlands (FIU Netherlands).
-By law, MAES Notary is not permitted to inform its Client of such a report.
-MAES Notary will never be liable for any damage a Client has suffered, is suffering, or will suffer as a result of an unjustified report under the Wwft, unless there is intent or gross negligence on the part of MAES Notary.
+2. When carrying out the assignment, MAES notary will also take into account the provisions of the WWFT.
+In connection with this, MAES notary is obliged to carry out a client investigation, which investigation includes establishing and verifying the identity.
+MAES notary may also be obliged, in connection with the aforementioned legislation, to report situations or transactions of an unusual nature to the Financial Intelligence Unit-Netherlands (FIU Netherlands).
+According to the law, MAES notary may not inform its Client of such a notification.
+MAES notary will never be liable for damage that a Client has suffered, suffers, or will suffer as a result of an unjustly made report in the context of the WWFT, unless there is intent (opzet) or gross negligence (grove schuld) on the part of MAES notary.

-3. By placing the order, the Client confirms that he/she is aware of the aforementioned obligations arising from the WWFT and, to the extent necessary, grants permission to MAES notary to perform the necessary actions.
+3. By issuing the assignment, the Client confirms that he is familiar with the aforementioned obligations arising from the WWFT and the Client grants, insofar as necessary, permission to MAES notary for the execution of the necessary actions.

-4. By placing the order, the Client also confirms that they are aware that MAES Notary collects data from those directly or indirectly involved in MAES Notary's services.
-The privacy statement, which explains how the firm handles personal data in accordance with the General Data Protection Regulation, can be found on the MAES Notary website.
+4. By providing the assignment, the Client also confirms that he is aware of the fact that MAES notary collects data from those who are directly or indirectly involved in the services of MAES notary.
+The website of MAES notary contains the privacy statement that explains how the office handles personal data in the context of the General Data Protection Regulation (Algemene Verordening Gegevensbescherming).

 Article 8